What You Need to Know About Childhood Vaccines

 Bring something sweet.
 This can help reduce the child’s pain response.

 Try a pain-relieving spray or ointment.
 A cooling spray or pain-relieving ointment on your child’s arm or leg can block some of the pain.
-Keep in mind, these treatments take a little time to work, so you will need to plan them well in advance of the shot.
+Keep in mind that these treatments take a little time to work, so you will need to plan them well in advance of the shot.

 Care for them after the shot.
 Calm young infants by swaddling them.
 Soothe older babies with hugs, cuddles and soft whispers.
 Your child may have mild reactions, such as pain and swelling where the shot was given or a fever.
 These side effects are common and should soon go away.
 Call the doctor if anything concerns you.